-Call center software provider Five9 (NASDAQ: FIVN) reported results ahead of analyst expectations in the Q2 FY2022 quarter, with revenue up 31.7% year on year to $189.3 million.
-The company expects that next quarter's revenue would be around $193 million, which is the midpoint of the guidance range.
-That was in roughly line with analyst expectations.
-Five9 made a GAAP loss of $23.6 million, down on its loss of $16.5 million, in the same quarter last year.
+Call center software provider Five9 (NASDAQ: FIVN) beat analyst expectations in Q3 FY2022 quarter, with revenue up 28.5% year on year to $198.3 million.
+However, guidance for the next quarter was less impressive, coming in at $204.5 million at the midpoint, being 5.2% below analyst estimates.
+Five9 made a GAAP loss of $23.2 million, down on its loss of $20.5 million, in the same quarter last year.

-- Free cash flow was negative $26 million, down from positive free cash flow of $15.7 million in previous quarter
+- Free cash flow of $17.9 million, up from negative free cash flow of $25.1 million in previous quarter

 Started in 2001, Five9 (NASDAQ: FIVN) offers software as a service that makes it easier for companies to set up and efficiently run call centers, and offer more tailored customer support.

 Its virtual contact center software provides phone connectivity, monitors agent performance, and guides agents through conversations to make them more effective.
 Arguably, the key advantage of a virtual contact center is that the software can automate some of the processes, including substituting humans with robot “intelligent virtual agents” for the easier requests.
 Crucially, Five9 integrates with multiple major enterprise software platforms, for example integration with Salesforce allows contact center agents to access customer profiles and manage customer data during interactions.